 - Phone Number and Email ID of the applicant

-- State whether you applied for an Irish Visa before
+- Applied for an Irish Visa before

-- State whether you ever been issued an Irish Visa
+- Ever been issued an Irish Visa

-- State whether you have ever been in Ireland before
+- Have ever been in Ireland before

-- State whether you have family members living in Ireland
+- Family members living in Ireland

-- State whether you have any criminal convictions in any country
+- Any criminal convictions in any country

 (If yes to any of the above questions, please provide details in the box provided)